-Consider the popular Lenna and Barbara images shown in figure 1.
-The active regions of these images could be broadly decomposed into two categories: areas of texture such as Lenna's boa, and multiscale edge and ridge features such as the outline of her figure and the edges of background objects.
+Consider the popular Lena and Barbara images shown in Fig. 1.
+The active regions of these images could be broadly decomposed into two categories: areas of texture such as Lena's boa, and multiscale edge and ridge features such as the outline of her figure and the edges of background objects.
 We call the latter structural features.
-Texture can also be broadly decomposed into two types (or perhaps more accurately a spectrum between two extremes), periodic texture such as Barbara's clothing and tablecloth and more random texture such as Lenna's boa.
+Texture can also be broadly decomposed into two types (or perhaps more accurately a spectrum between two extremes), periodic texture such as Barbara's clothing and tablecloth and more random texture such as Lena's boa.

-Figure 2 displays an abstraction of the image model proposed here.
-The varying level of activity modelled by the hidden multiplier in present GSM models is represented by a background of horizontally varying intensity.
-However, a dual model framework divides the active areas into two components: structural features, and other features including texture.
+For areas of significant image activity, we propose a dual model framework which divides the active areas into two components: 1) structural features and 2) other features including texture.

-We propose to specifically model structural features using interscale phase relationships of complex wavelet coefficients.
-The method is based on the novel 'derotated' coefficients introduced in [2].
-The transform used is the Dual Tree Complex Wavelet Transform (DT-CWT) [3].
-The specific modelling of structural features is combined with standard modelling using complex wavelet coefficients using an adaptive Bayesian model selection framework.
+Structural features will be modeled using interscale phase relationships of complex wavelet coefficients.
+The method is based on the novel "derotated" coefficients introduced in [2].
+The transform used is the dual tree complex wavelet transform (DT-CWT) [3].
+This specific modeling of structural features is combined with standard modeling of other features using complex wavelet coefficients in an adaptive Bayesian model selection framework.
+Both models employ the GSM approach to deal with the spatially varying energy statistics of typical images within each wavelet subband.

-The content of this paper is organised as follows. §II provides relevant background information. §III details the proposed denoising algorithm. §IV discusses the constitution of the neighbourhoods to which the modelling is applied.
-A summary of the algorithm is provided in §V and results given in §VI. §VII and §VIII contain conclusions and suggestions for future work.
+The content of this paper is organized as follows.
+Section II provides relevant background information.
+Section III details the proposed denoising algorithm.
+Section IV discusses the constitution of the neighborhoods to which the modeling is applied.
+A summary of the algorithm is provided in Section V, and results are given in Section VI.
+Sections VII and VIII contain conclusions and suggestions for future work.